-Here on the Log & Event Manager product team we often get questions about how we maintain our appliance and ensure integrity of the data we collect.
-We previously published this KB article, but this post includes a quick recap of the critical areas relevant to LEM's end-to-end security.
+Here on the Security Event Manager product team we often get questions about how we maintain our appliance and ensure integrity of the data we collect.
+We previously published this KB article, but this post includes a quick recap of the critical areas relevant to SEM's end-to-end security.

 This diagram is a good overview of the specific areas of interest, with even more detail in the sections below.

 SEM applies security elements at just about every level to include the OS.
 Since the product is deployed as a virtual appliance, several security measures are applied at the OS level to include:

 - A Debian Linux core operating system with all unnecessary ports, protocols, processes and services/daemons disabled.

 - Operating system and application maintenance is performed regularly with SEM upgrades, for both security and stability updates.

 - No root level access – in fact, all passwords are randomly generated per-appliance, and even our internal teams don’t have knowledge of them in advance.

 - Minimal access to the appliance - only via virtual appliance console or SSH.

 - For low level appliance configuration (including things like networking and backup configuration), SEM includes a menu driven command line interface that requires a username/password via SSH over a nonstandard port.

 - Remote configuration access can also be disabled or restricted by IP address, and an appropriate usage banner can be displayed.